-The Country Representative is a member of the DCHA/OTI Asia/Middle East (AME) Regional Team, reports to the OTI Regional Team Leader, and is based in Bishkek, Kyrgyzstan as the senior OTI representative in the country.
-This post is a family-accompanied post and does allow minor and/or adult dependents.
+The Deputy Country Representative is a member of the DCHA/OTI Asia-Middle East (AME) Regional Team, reports to the OTI Country Representative, and is based in Tripoli, Libya.
+This post is not a family-accompanied post and does not allow minor or adult dependents, although a separate maintenance allowance will be authorized for incumbents with dependents.